1. Seek initial advice at an early stage.

 If you think you might have some initial discussions with your ex about the divorce, the financial aspects of the divorce or about the arrangements for the children, it is essential that you embark on those discussions with knowledge of what your rights are.
+Seeing a solicitor for an initial appointment doesn’t commit you to proceeding with your divorce if you are still unsure but it provides you with the security of knowledge and information.

 2. Keep any discussions ‘without prejudice’ until you have sought advice.

 If you do start discussions surrounding financial issues or children arrangements, without having taken any legal advice, then make sure it is clear that those discussions are ‘without prejudice’.
 This means that the discussions are off the record and could not be brought up in any subsequent Court proceedings.
 If you are minded to agree to a settlement then make sure you make it absolutely clear that you need to take advice before openly confirming your agreement.
+It you email you ‘other half’ you can head the email ‘without prejudice’

 3. Try not to make emotional decisions.